ClientAquitaine Order of Architects

 ProgramOffices, Conference and Exhibition Hall

-From the architect.
+Text description provided by the architects.
 This renovation/extension project is intended to accommodate the Aquitaine Order of Architects, the Aquitaine Architects House, the Aquitaine Architects Training Centre and the offices of A&CP (Architecture and Public Contracts).
 The project consists of three distinct parts, inter-connecting and starting from the avenue Thiers, Cité Saint Martin: Courtyard, existing building, extension.

 This building, formerly used for the transformation and distribution of electrical energy, is considered as the unchanging soul of the project due to its mass, the frankness of its architecture and the brutality of its matter.